Ditch the harsh store-bought acne treatments loaded with toxic chemicals. Try these 8 homemade acne remedies to get rid of pimples for good.

 I have a tall glass of ice water and add a tablespoon of apple cider vinegar with a squeeze of fresh lemon juice.
 It’s a great way to aid digestion and rid the body of toxins.
 I have heard that some people break out initially when drinking apple cider vinegar.
 That might be the body purging toxins out.
 I did not have this experience, but you could talk to a holistic nutrition practitioner for more information.

-I really like Green Pastures Fermented Cod Liver Oil.
+I really like the CoOrganics extra-virgin cod liver oil.
 According to Liz Wolfe in the Skintervention Guide, fermented cod liver oil/butter oil blend is a skin health superfood.
 It helps to deliver skin-healing nutrients and fat-soluble vitamins A, D, E and K2.
-This supplement works great for those with keratosis (my oldest son has it and is now taking this supplement) and psoriasis.
+This supplement works great for those with keratosis and psoriasis.